 - how the NHS has helped them, one of their friends or family.

 - Overall national winner(s) will have their entry displayed publicly for their local community to see.
 They will also each receive Amazon vouchers worth £50, an NHS goody bag and a framed certificate.
-Overall national winner(s) school will be offered a class prize which will be discussed with the winning school.
+Overall national winner(s) will also receive a class prize which will be discussed with the winning school.

-Nine regional winners will each receive an Amazon voucher worth £25, an NHS goody bag and a certificate.
+- Regional winners will each receive an Amazon voucher worth £25, an NHS goody bag and a certificate.

 - Are the pupils aware of the range of NHS careers and services?